Nathan MacKinnon’s Speed Tools

 The little push-off is a move that MacKinnon uses a lot in games to control his speed while also positioning his body to get up ice very quickly if necessary.
 The little push-off is when MacKinnon takes many consecutive, short strides with the same leg.
 MacKinnon rarely reaches a full stop during his shifts, often preferring to take these little push-offs to maintain his glide and keep his speed to some degree.
 MacKinnon already has exceptional acceleration, and employing the little push-off tactic gives him an extra head start.

-MacKinnon uses the little push-offs as the off-puck option entering the zone in order to maintain good spacing.
-Then, on the backcheck, MacKinnon recognizes that he needs to pick up a player that he has already skated by.
-He uses the push-offs here to both slow himself down to be level with the opposing attacker, and also to maintain enough speed so that if the puck transitions the other way he is not starting from a standstill.
+MacKinnon uses the little push-offs in all areas of the ice.
+He uses them as the off-puck option entering the zone in order to maintain good spacing, on the backcheck after recognizing that he needs to pick up a player he has already skated by, and in the defensive zone as a way to both maintain his speed while not blowing the zone before his team gains full possession.
+He uses the push-offs to both slow himself down to be level with the opposing attacker and to maintain enough speed so that if the puck transitions the other way he has a head start to start charging down the ice with speed.

 #4: Wide Stance and Anchor

 This is another move that MacKinnon frequently employs to slow himself down without coming to a full stop.
-However, while his little push offs are taken when he does not have the puck, MacKinnon gets into his wide stance most frequently when he does.
+However, while his little push-offs are taken when he does not have the puck, MacKinnon gets into his wide stance most frequently when he does.
 The wide stance allows MacKinnon to slow down quickly without having to rotate his entire body as he would in a traditional hockey stop.
-The anchor, a move in which the player lifts the toe of one of his skates off the ice, allows MacKinnon to sharply change direction, and also adds a layer of deception to his puck moves.
-His goal this season against Carolina is a prime example of him using both a wide stance and an anchor (key in on his left skate to see the anchor move):
+The anchor, a move in which the player lifts the toe of one of his skates off the ice, allows MacKinnon to sharply change direction and also adds a layer of deception to his puck moves.

 #5: A Play-Fast Mindset